Power 4 People

 The UN has called for ensuring universal access to electricity and massively expanding renewable energy and energy efficiency by 2030.
 These solutions are nowadays readily available.
 In spite of this, multilateral development banks continue to prioritize large, centralized power plants.
 The World Bank and the European Investment Bank recently approved energy strategies that open the door for more large hydropower and gas projects, and possibly more coal.
 Such an approach will wreak further environmental havoc and leave the world’s poorest people in the dark.

-An international civil society coalition - including International Rivers, Amazon Watch, the International Accountability Project, the Institute for Policy Studies and the Jeunes Volontaires pour l’Environnement - has launched a new effort to shift global energy finance towards clean energy solutions for the poor.
+An international civil society coalition - including International Rivers, Amazon Watch, the International Accountability Project, the Institute for Policy Studies, the Jeunes Volontaires pour l’Environnement and Urgewald - has launched a new effort to shift global energy finance towards clean energy solutions for the poor.

 The Power 4 People campaign is part of the global month of action, Reclaim Power and supports the Global Indigenous Peoples' Day of Action on Energy.
 An international day of action on Power 4 People took place on October 12, 2013.
 Check out photos from the action on our Flickr site.